The Risks of Using ChatGPT in the Workplace

 shocked to find their names attached to articles and bylines that were never published—ChatGPT had fabricated the links and citations.

-Using AI models such as ChatGPT may raise legal and ethical concerns, especially when used in the workplace.
+Using AI models such as ChatGPT may raise legal, ethical, and cybersecurity concerns, especially when used in the workplace.

-ChatGPT may inadvertently generate content and cite incorrect sources—or not cite any sources at all—and infringe on intellectual property rights or copyrights.
+ChatGPT may inadvertently generate content and cite incorrect sources—or not cite any sources at all—which could result in

-Another ethical risk involving ChatGPT and other AI tools is its ability to perpetuate bias and discrimination, both intentionally and unintentionally.
+Another ethical and cyber risk involving ChatGPT and other AI tools is their ability to perpetuate bias and discrimination, both intentionally and unintentionally.
+This can lead to security vulnerabilities, especially in sensitive organizational environments.

 ChatGPT generates content based on the massive amount of training data fed to it.
-So if that data contains biases, ChatGPT can produce discriminatory responses.
+So if that data contains biases, ChatGPT can produce discriminatory responses that can affect

 Unfortunately, unintentional bias introduction isn’t the only way a user can bring out toxic content from ChatGPT.
 By adjusting a system parameter, users can assign a persona to ChatGPT.
 A

-recent study shows that, when given a persona, ChatGPT’s toxicity can increase up to six times.
+recent study shows that, when given a persona, ChatGPT’s toxicity can increase up to six times—which can increase

 While there certainly are risks to using ChatGPT for work-related tasks, AI tools still hold significant potential in shaping the future of business operations.